iturdikulov/notes/GNU_Readline.md

 `C-w`
 ?
 Kill from the cursor to the previous whitespace.
-This is different than `M-DEL` because the word boundaries differ.
+This is different from `M-DEL` because the word boundaries differ.

 `C-k`::Kill the text from the current cursor position to the end of the line.